atirut-w/zdk/README.md

 # ZDK
 C compiler and libraries for Z80 development.

-> [!WARNING]
-> This project is currently half in limbo, especially the compiler.
-I have decided to shift focus to compiling LLVM IR instead.

 ## Build Dependencies
 - ANTLR4 for generating the C parser.
 Your distribution of choice should already have a package for ANTLR4, but you can also download from [the official website](https://www.antlr.org/).